TSRTC stir: Revanth Reddy hoodwinks cops, escapes from house on a bike; arrested at Pragati Bhavan

 Reportedly, Revanth Reddy tried to escape the police on a two-wheeler from his house to reach Pragati Bhavan but was later caught at the CM's official residence.

+Even Jagga Reddy reaching Pragati Bhavan was no less dramatic.
+The Congress MLA, who was placed under house arrest at his Jubilee Hills residence, gave the slip to security personnel by saying that he wanted to take a walk along with his son on the street.

+As soon as he came out of his residence, he got into an auto rickshaw and reached Pragati Bhavan.
+Security personnel did not notice him until he got down from the vehicle.

-Prominent Congress leaders including Sarve Sathyanarayana, Mallu Bhatti Vikramarka, V Hanumantha Rao, Ponnam Prabhakar and Mohammed Ali Shabbir were put under house arrest on Monday.
+Prominent Congress leaders including Sarve Sathyanarayana, Ponnala Laxmaiah, Mallu Bhatti Vikramarka, V Hanumantha Rao, Ponnam Prabhakar, D Sridhar Babu and Mohammed Ali Shabbir were put under house arrest earlier on Monday.

-Condemning his house arrest, Revanth Reddy said: "Telangana Chief Minister K Chandrasekhar Rao should end his monarchy else the people will destroy the walls of Pragathi Bhavan one day."

 Why physical fitness is required for Politicians also....@revanth_anumula dodges everyone to shoot off like a bullet#revanthreddy pic.twitter.com/IUK1gpThjI— RK (@RK_Insight) October 21, 2019